Truepele001/Weather.App/README.md

 Used the weather API for live weather data feed.(free btw)

 Project is done; no rocket science used hence everything is self-explanatory.
-(From 6yrs old+)
+(Reach out if something is not clear)

 Will do more of these :-)